Placements (Overview)

 BuddyPress Content (Advanced Ads Pro)

-Inject ads into BuddyPress pages depending on the selected hook.
+This placement allows you to inject ads into BuddyPress pages based on the selected hook.

 bbPress static content